xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 When using the Starlark processor, every metric object is sent to a function `apply(metric)` that must be defined.
 The function will be called with each metric, and can return None, a single metric, or a list of metrics.

 When the data is received the metric path will look like this `service_policy_names/service_policy_instance/statistics_class-stats_0_class-name`.
-Because there are multiples metric with the same tags, the path will contains an index to differentiate the metrics.
+Because there are multiples metric with the same tags, the path will contain an index to differentiate the metrics.
 For example `_0_class-name`.

 This index is used in the script to build new metrics with the `class-name` as a tag.